vladimirs-git/netports/README.rst

 items           *str*, *List[int]*          Range of numbers.
-Numbers can be unsorted and duplicated. splitter        *str*                       Separator character between items, by default "," range_splitter  *str*                       Separator between min and max numbers in range, by default "-" strict          *bool*                      True - Raise ValueError, if in items is invalid item.
+Numbers can be unsorted and duplicated. splitter        *str*                       Separator character between items, by default "," range_splitter  *str*                       Separator between min and max numbers in range, by default "-" strict          *bool*                      True - Raise NetportsValueError, if in items is invalid item.
 False - Make Range without invalid items.
 By default True.
 =============== =========================== ============================================================================

 Attributes demonstration